 He struggled into a sitting position and gingerly lifted the edge of the piece of shirt tied around his thigh.
 What was left of his pants leg was parted to expose his leg, red and swollen.
-A gash almost as long as his hand gaped open halfway up his thigh, steadily seeping blood.
-The leg of his pants was stiff and sodden with it.
+Halfway down his thigh, a gash the length of a man's hand gaped open..
+The leg of his pants was stiff and sodden with the slowly oozing blood.
 He reached out a trembling hand to touch the leg and was shocked at the heat that jumped up to touch him back.

 Night turned into morning, and the hours crawled by.
 He struggled to stay awake but found it increasingly difficult to do.
-Despite his best intentions and his constant shivering, he began drifting away again.
+Despite his best intentions and constant shivering, he began to drift away once again.

 He was fourteen years old, and he was lost in the driving snow.

 They had been rounding up calves in the northern most section of the Ponderosa, preparing to take them to lower ground for the winter.
-They were aware of the approaching storm and were rushing to beat it, knowing that any animals left behind would be in danger of freezing or starving to death once the grass was covered with snow.
+Ominous blue clouds skulked low in the northern sky.
+They rushed to beat the approaching storm, knowing that any animals left behind would potentially be stuck there all winter, in danger of freezing or starving to death once the grass was covered with snow.

 Joe had been given the task of tallying the number of calves and calves that were pushed through the gate of the pasture.
-He'd sat on Red's back with a pencil and scrap of paper, carefully making a tally mark for each animal as they passed by.
+He sat on Red's back with a pencil and scrap of paper, carefully making a tally mark for each animal that passed through the gate.

-They were almost finished when the snow hit with sudden, punishing fury.
+The storm moved too quickly; they were almost finished gathering the last of the cattle when the snow hit with sudden, punishing fury.

 Joe kicked the gate with his foot, but the wind caught it and blew it open again.
 Two cows, their eyes wild with fear, made a dash for the opening and ran through, their calves at their side.

-He hadn't gone far when he realized he couldn't see far enough to follow the cattle.
-They were gone into the swirling white wind, and he was alone.
+He hadn't gone far when he realized he couldn't see far enough to follow the cows.
+They were gone into the swirling white wind.

 He didn't know how long he and Red wandered around in the snow, but his despair grew with every step.
-Very quickly he was numb with cold, and as the snow piled deeper on the ground he realized that the amount of time he could stay out in the open like this was limited.
-When Red stumbled into a deep drift piled up between two lone pine trees which leaned against one another, he remembered something Adam had read to him years earlier about Eskimo people living in the frozen north.
+Very quickly he was numb with cold, and as the snow piled deeper on the ground, he knew he wouldn't be able to stay out in the open for long.
+When Red stumbled into a deep drift piled up between two lone pine trees leaning against one another, he remembered something Adam had read to him years earlier about Eskimo people living in the frozen north.